cositools/cosi-data-challenge-2/README.md

 ### Al26
 The tools needed to complete these challenges are demonstrated in the [511 imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/511keV/ScAttBinning) and 511 spectral fit notebooks.

+Note: binned data products are also available for the Al26 components.
+The file names are the same as listed above, but with "binned" instead of "unbinnned".
+The binning matches the detector response, and has a time bin size of 7200 seconds.

-**Data Files:** <br /> Al26_R5000_z1000_M60_3months_unbinned_data.fits.gz <br />
+**Data Files:** <br /> SMEXv12.1809keV.HEALPixO4.binnedimaging.imagingresponse.nonsparse_nside16.area.h5 <br />
+psr_Al26_DC2.h5 <br />
+Al26_R5000_z1000_M60_3months_unbinned_data.fits.gz <br />
 Al26_R5000_z1000_M60_3months_10xflux_unbinned_data.fits.gz <br />
 Al26_R5000_z0200_M30_3months_unbinned_data.fits.gz <br />